I. The Law

-2. If resolution is not reached at this level, the student may submit an Informal Student Complaint Form for Denial of ADA Accommodations within 10 working days.
-Upon receipt of the written complaint, the OSD Director will arrange the meeting within five working days.
-The OSD Disability Specialist may attend this meeting at the request of either the student or the OSD Director.
+- If resolution is not met at this level, the student may request that the informal appeal be passed to the OSD Director within 10 working days.
+Upon receipt of the written appeal, the OSD Director will arrange the meeting within 10 working days.
+The OSD Disability Specialist and the Associate Director may attend this meeting at the request of either the student or the OSD Director.
 The OSD Director will inform the student in writing of the outcome of the interaction no later than 10 working days after the meeting.